Smoked corned beef is so easy to make and is a delicious alternative to a traditional corned beef recipe.

 - Remove the corned beef from the packaging, draining the excess liquid.
 Reserve the packet if included.

-- Use a sharp knife to remove the silver skin and excess fat.
+- Slice the corned beef using a sharp knife to remove the silver skin and excess fat.

 - Leave the thick fat cap intact.